techyugadi/picocms-docker/README.md

 Dockerfile and other required files to build and run a Pico CMS docker on CentOS 7.
 Pico CMS is a simple flat file CMS that does not need a database.
 It runs on most web servers like Apache.
 More info at : http://picocms.org/

+#Dockerhub

+A docker using this Dockerfile has already been published to dockerhub at :

+techyugadi/picocms

 # Build

 To build your docker using the Dockerfile in this repository :